 The Framers’ president was above faction.
 Not only did he not owe his job directly to a congress, state governors, or the people, he didn’t even know the names of the electors who put him in office!
 Upon taking the presidential oath, he owed zero political debts and could faithfully “preserve, protect, and defend the Constitution of the United States.”
 With this in mind, how would the conduct and administration of government by the Framers’ president differ from modern presidents?

 First, the Framers’ president didn’t campaign for election in the modern sense.
-Since no faction put him into office, there’s no reason to travel the country and make promises in exchange for votes and money.
+He wasn’t the product of a factional party.
+He didn’t travel the country and make promises in exchange for votes and money.
 The Framers’ president would not contend with, on a daily basis, the opposing and irreconcilable pulls of loyalty to both his political party and the Constitution.

 The people themselves also take on in sympathy the nature and morality of their government.
 Public men are the patterns of the private.
 Whatever the virtues and vices of the governors quickly becomes the virtues and vices of the governed.
 This effect, that the character of the president permeates the nation is seen in the recent WikiLeaks release of Democratic National Committee emails.
 The DNC, in simpatico with president Obama, assisted the Black Lives Matter movement and riots at Trump rallies.
 Police officers were murdered by BLM adherents inflamed with hate spurred on by the president.